xaihang/my-task-list/README.md

 ## Description

-This to-do application will create a front-end experience for task management.
+My task list application will create a front-end experience for task management.
 Users can create tasks that will be stored in an SQL database.
 The front-end will display all tasks to be completed and provide options to complete or delete them.
 Upon completion, the task's visual representation will change on the front-end and the completion status will be updated in the database.
 The delete option will remove the task from both the front-end and database.

 </br>